Khalida Mamanova: Teenage life

 After graduating from a seven-year school, Khalida entered the Uralsk technical school.
 But in the same year, the educational institution was closed due to a lack of funds.
 Then Khalida Yessenkulovna studied at the pharmaceutical technical school in Semipalatinsk, then at the preparatory department of the medical institute, and in 1937 she started her first year at that institute.
 However, the past of a noble family overtook the "daughter of a feudal lord": they expelled her from the Komsomol and from the university too.
-Over years she recovered with huge difficulties.
+Over the years, she recovered with huge difficulties.
 Her family lived in constant tension until 1958.

 By the decision of the State Examination Commission of the Kazakh Medical Institute named after Molotov, on December 31, 1941, Mamanova Khalida qualified as a medical doctor.
 Khalida studied as a graduate student at the Institute of Physiology of the Academy of Sciences, but she failed to continue her studies.